Student Catholic Action

 It defines itself as an organized group of students striving to become a community of disciples of Jesus Christ by being evangelized and evangelizing.
 The cell, a small group of students, is the basic unit of the movement, and is essential to it.

 Every three years, the leaders meet in a National Conference, the highest decision-making body of the movement.
 The Conference elects a National Coordinating Council (NCC), comprising a Cluster Coordinator together with a College Representative and a High School Representative, for a three-year term.
 The NCC meets twice a year.
-The National Secretariat comprising the executive director, Executive Secretary and the Liaison Officers for each region (Luzon, Visayas and Mindanao) run programs with the help of the National Formation Team.
+The National Secretariat comprising the executive director, Executive Secretary and the Liaison Officers for each geographic region (Luzon, the Visayas and Mindanao) run programs with the help of the National Formation Team.